 Enable TPROXY support for Layer 7 HAProxy.
-TPROXY support is required in order for the real servers behind a layer 7 HAProxy configuration to see the client source IP address.
-The load balancer must be in a NAT configuration (internal and external subnets) with the real servers using the load balancers internal floating IP address as their default gateway.
+TPROXY enables the real servers behind a layer 7 HAProxy configuration to see the client source IP address.
+The load balancer must be in a NAT configuration (i.e. both internal and external subnets) with the real servers using a floating IP address configured on the load balancer as their default gateway.